GMLC-TDC/HELICS/docs/configuration/Federate.md

 This is generally done through a FederateInfo object and passing that into the construction function for a federate

 ## Federate Name
 A federate name is a string that contains the name of the federate, it should be unique in the federation, if not included a random UID is automatically generated.
-This name is prependend for any local interfaces
+This name is prepended for any local interfaces

 ## Core information
 Certain information is used by the federate to establish linkages to a core object this
 ### Core name
  the corename identifies a potentially preexisting core in the same process that can be used or just names the created core.

 ### Core type
 see [Core Types](CoreTypes) for more details on the specific types of cores which are available and their purposes